The California Reich

-The documentary was "unofficially sanctioned by the Nazis and The Jewish Anti-Defamation League finds it too mild in its condemnation."

 Production

 According to a report in The New York Times the journalist, John J. O'Connor, the two filmmakers "Spent more than a year with the neo-Nazis before cameras were allowed to record families and rituals."
 The filmmakers were quoted in the same article that they "Wanted to show the Nazis as members of our society, not as human monsters, but the people next door."

 The documentary borrows its style from the French film movement Cinema Vérité where narration was absent through the film and they let the subjects speak for themselves.

+Summary

+The opening of this film shows National Socialist White People's Party member Arnie Anderson recording a racist outgoing message on the party's phone machine.
+Later, the film shows a gathering of Nazis giving a Pledge of Allegiance to Adolf Hitler.